Skip to main content

 Not free text.
 Picklists.

-Unless you plan on running AI across messy notes, structured values are the only way this becomes analyzable.
+Unless you plan to run AI across messy notes, structured values are the only way to make this analyzable.

 Disqualified vs Recycled Leads: What’s the Difference?